See Middle Tier.

 Technical Details

-When using the single sign on feature via middle tier Open Dental makes use of the Credential Manager that comes natively to all Windows 8 and higher versions.
+When using the single sign-on feature via Middle Tier Open Dental makes use of the Credential Manager that comes natively to all Windows 8 and higher versions.
 The Credential Manager was designed by Microsoft for 3rd party app developers on the Windows Store.
 This created a uniform and secure place for Microsoft app developers to store user credentials and passwords.
 The information entered in to the Credential Manager requires a user sign in to access and takes care of all encryption.
 As such the user should not remove the Credential Manager entry that Open Dental has made or else the feature will no longer work.

 The Windows user currently logged in must have read and write permissions to the FreeDentalConfig file in order to enable single sign-on.
 Do not right-click on the Open Dental shortcut on the Desktop and run as administrator if the Windows user currently logged in does not have elevated privileges.
 Windows will prompt for administrator credentials when the user does not have sufficient privileges.
 Entering another user's credentials will cause the Open Dental credentials entered into the Choose Database window to be stored under the other user's Credential Manager and single sign-on may not work as expected.